ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-traversing-graphs.md

 Many graph algorithms involve *traversing* a graph, starting from a given vertex and visit each reachable vertex once.
 This is similar to tree traversal, but made more difficult by the presence of cycles.
 A simple recursive procedure would get stuck in an infinite loop.

-In each step: Selecting edge from a visited vertex to an unvisited vertex, and visit that vertex.
+Instead we will use an iterative procedure, very similar to the ones shown for trees in @sec:tree-dfs, but keeping track of visited nodes to avoid infinite loops.
+Thus, in each step of the traversal: Select an edge from a visited vertex to an unvisited vertex, and visit that vertex.
 Stop when there are no edges from visited to unvisited vertices.

 By varying how we select the next edge, and what we do when we visit a vertex, we can implement a wide range of useful algorithms on graphs.
-For this reason, a graph traversal is most intuitively formulated as an iterative procedure.
 Most of the algorithms described in thuis chapter use two data structures: an *agenda* and a *visitation set*.

 - The agenda is the collection of edges we have discovered but not yet traversed.